Table of Contents

 Genuine faith is not a blind trust to be exercised in the absence of reason and adequate evidence.
-Although faith is our conviction about things that we cannot see (Heb.
-11:1), it is a conviction that must be founded upon factual knowledge based upon the Word of God.
-Faith, “comes by hearing, and hearing by the word of God” (Romans 10:17).
+Although faith is our conviction about things that we cannot see (Hebrews 11:1), it is a conviction that must be founded upon factual knowledge based upon the Word of God.
+For faith “comes by hearing, and hearing by the word of God” (Romans 10:17).

-Perhaps the greatest evidence that Jesus presented for His divinity was His supernatural resurrection.
+Perhaps the greatest evidence that Jesus presented for His divinity was His resurrection.
 Jesus was “declared to be the Son of God…by the resurrection from the dead” (Romans 1:4).
-Jesus “presented Himself alive after His suffering by many infallible proofs” (Acts 1:3).
+The Savior “presented Himself alive after His suffering by many infallible proofs” (Acts 1:3).
 And He appeared to over 500 disciples, most of whom were still living and could be questioned several years later as Paul confirmed in 1 Corinthians 15:5-8.
-The gospel writers Matthew, Mark, Luke, and John packed their gospels with evidences of Jesus being the Messiah that people “may believe that Jesus is the Christ, the Son of God” (John 20:30-31).

 Check out our Bible Answers page for more information on a variety of topics.